 This is why using the terms indica and sativa to describe the varying effects of cannabis species and strains is not accurate and very misleading.
 These terms should only be used to help describe lineage, growth patterns and development, and geographic or climatic regions of origin.
 Not to mention, 95 percent of cannabis strains today are hybrids with only a handful of landrace strains qualifying as pure sativa, indica or ruderalis.

-If Not Indica or Sativa, Then What?
+If Not Indica Weed or Sativa Weed, Then What?

 Unfortunately, the terms indica and sativa have come to represent definitive effects of cannabis within our culture’s nomenclature.
 Indica has come to indicate a body-buzz, feelings of sedation and relaxation or being stoned.
 On the other hand, sativa has come to mean more of a cerebral, energetic, uplifting high.
 The truth is many “indicas” can produce this sativa high, while many “sativas” can produce an indica stoned feeling.*